The supply of ships and aircraft: Supply of parts and equipment

 HMRC consider that a qualifying ship or aircraft that loses its seaworthy or airworthy status temporarily can continue to be classed as a qualifying ship or aircraft, provided there is clear and evidenced intention to return the ship or aircraft to a seaworthy or airworthy condition.
 A qualifying ship or aircraft that loses its seaworthy or airworthy status permanently cannot be classed as a qualifying ship or aircraft.
-Suppliers who have any doubt about whether a qualifying ship or aircraft has lost its qualifying status should contact the National Advice Service or their Client Relationship Manager.
+Suppliers who have any doubt about whether a qualifying ship or aircraft has lost its qualifying status should contact the VAT: general enquiries or their Client Relationship Manager.

 HMRC has become aware that the law relating to supplies in the course of modification and conversion of ships and aircraft has been widely misinterpreted where such supplies have been made to Government departments, including those of overseas Governments or States.